helpmetheshadowpeoplearestealingmystuff/impute-me/README.md

 * the use and setup of the analysis modules,
 * the algorithm components behind-the-scenes,

 Together, these three aspects make up the functionality of impute.me.
+Further details on the underlying theory is available in [Front.
+Genet., 30 June 2020](https://doi.org/10.3389/fgene.2020.00578).